How long have you been a wedding photographer?

 Do you work with other photographers?

-Yes, I often collaborate with a select group of talented photographers who are qualified to serve as lead or second shooters.
-They’re based across the country, ensuring coverage wherever your wedding takes place.
+I work with a network of approximately 30 trusted photographers nationwide who are qualified to serve as lead or second shooters.

 How many hours do you work during a wedding?